Martchus/tageditor/README.md

   tageditor set --pedantic debug --java-script path/to/script.js -f foo.mp3
   ```

     - This feature is still experimental.
-The script API is still very limited and subject to change.
+The script API is still subject to change.
     - The script needs to be ECMAScript as supported by the Qt framework.
     - This feature requires the tag editor to be configured with Qt QML as JavaScript provider at
       compile time.
 Checkout the build instructions under "Building with Qt GUI" for details.
-    - It needs to export a `main()` function.
-This function gets executed for every file and passed
+    - The script needs to export a `main()` function.
+This function gets executed for every file and
-      and object representing this file as first argument.
+      passed an object representing this file as first argument.
+    - Checkout the file `testfiles/set-tags.js` directory in this repository for an example that
+      applies basic fixes and tries to fetch lyrics and cover art.
     - The option `--pedantic debug` is not required but useful for debugging.
-    - Checkout the file `testfiles/set-tags.js` directory in this repository for a basic example.
+You may also add
+      `--script-settings dryRun=1` and use that setting within the script as shown in the example.
     - Common tag fields are exposed as object properties as shown in the mentioned example.
         - Only properties for fields that are supported by the tag are added to the "fields" object.
         - Adding properties of unsupported fields manually does not work; those will just be ignored.